Simulations of Nanocrystalline Iron Formation under High Shear Strain: Results

 \subsection{Heat dissipation}

 The heat dissipation from the lattice subsystem to the environment is represented by the Langevin thermostat.
 In metals, the dominant heat transfer mechanism is through electrons \cite{ZimanElectronPhonon}.
-Therefore, we take the damping parameter $\gamma$, which governs the speed of heat dissipation, according to the phonon-electron coupling.
-The damping parameter has, so far, been kept at $\gamma=6.875$ eV fs {\AA}$^{-2} = \gamma_{1}$.
-To investigate the effect of the rate of heat dissipation on nanocrystal formation, a further simulation was carried out with a damping parameter of $\gamma=68.75$ eV fs {\AA}$^{-2} = \gamma_{2}$.
+Therefore, we use the damping parameter $b$, which governs the speed of heat dissipation, according to the phonon-electron coupling, as discussed in the methods section.
+The damping parameter has, so far, been kept at $b=6.875$ eV fs {\AA}$^{-2} = b_{1}$, which is derived from experimental values for iron \cite{Mason_JPCM_2015, AllenEph}.
+To investigate the effect of the rate of heat dissipation on nanocrystal formation, a further simulation was carried out with a damping parameter of $b=68.75$ eV fs {\AA}$^{-2} = b_{2}$.
 All other conditions were kept the same.
 The Langevin thermostat was set to 300 K.

 Figure \ref{fig:6} shows various quantities plotted as a function of shear strain when the two different damping parameters are used.
-We also compare the percentage of BCC structure found in the simulation cell as a function of strain.
-This will become important when considering Figure \ref{fig:7}, which compares the evolution of the atomic orientations in simulations using different damping parameters.
+We also compare the percentage of body-centred cubic structure found in the simulation cell as a function of strain.
+This will become important when considering Figure \ref{fig:7}, which compares the evolution of the local crystal orientations in simulations using different damping parameters.

 Figure \ref{fig:Fig6a} shows the change in kinetic energy between the lower (or benchmark) and higher damping simulations.
-The average kinetic energy in the lower damping simulation increases from around 0.038 eV/atom to 0.072 eV/atom, a difference of 0.034 eV/atom, before reducing to a dynamic quasi-steady state.
-Similarly, the higher damping simulation experiences an increase from 0.034 eV/atom to around 0.045 eV/atom, a difference of 0.011 eV/atom, before it drops.
+The average kinetic energy in the lower damping simulation increases from $\sim 0.038$ eV/atom to 0.072 eV/atom, a difference of 0.034 eV/atom, before reducing to a dynamic quasi-steady state.
+Similarly, the higher damping simulation experiences an increase from 0.034 eV/atom to $\sim 0.045$ eV/atom, a difference of 0.011 eV/atom, before it drops.
 The increase in kinetic energy is much lower for the higher damping simulation because a higher damping parameter leads to a higher quenching rate.
 The kinetic energy is also noticeably lower for the higher damping simulation once both simulations have reached the dynamic quasi-steady state.
-The lower damping simulation plateaus at 0.042 eV/atom whilst the higher damping simulation sits at 0.039 eV/atom.
+The lower damping (benchmark) simulation plateaus at 0.042 eV/atom whilst the higher damping simulation sits at 0.039 eV/atom.